 In June, it started with a tingle in my left hand and it continued with numbness in my fingers, my arm and the left side of my body.
 I felt lucky because after a few days with cortisone therapy I got feeling and motion back.
 Only sometimes, when I’ve had a long or stressful day, I feel my left arm prickle again.
 But that’s ok.
 That’s when I know, it’s time to take things slowly and think about me.

 Now I will tell you about March 2019, when I found out that I was pregnant!
 First thing I did after my visit to the gynecologist was phone my neurologist, to ask if I should stop taking Tecfidera.
 She informed me that I should, so I stopped my therapy after one and a half years.

 I was afraid in case I experienced another acute phase after coming off Tecfidera.
 I was particularly nervous because my first and second phases were two years apart, and another two years had passed since my last phase.

 But it’s all fine!
 I feel so good.
 It’s such a pleasure for me be pregnant.
 My arm no longer prickles, only on very rare moments!
 My whole pregnancy has been so good, I don’t even have any physical complaints which I’ve heard other pregnant women complain of.

 Now I’m very curious about what will happen next for me.
 My neurologist told me that after the birth, it could be more likely that I have a relapse, but now I’m on the OMS program, I hope that this will reduce the probability of a relapse.

 Comment below if you have any questions for me or my pregnancy.
 I hope I can tell you in November or December about my beautiful baby.

 I hope you all stay healthy and with fresh hope for your story.
-I think the OMS recovery program is a realistic way for people with MS to stay healthy.
+I think the OMS program is a realistic way for people with MS to stay healthy.